Dumpster diving! The rise of the freegan

 Don’t wear your nicest clothes

-Dumpsters can get dirty, so wear something that you don’t mind getting dirty, especially if you are literally jumping into the dumpster.
+Dumpsters can get dirty, so wear something that you don’t mind getting dirty, especially if you are literally jumping or diving into the dumpster.

 It’s a good idea to invest in a pair of rubber gloves.
 They’ll protect your hands from anything you’re not that keen on touching, as well as from anything that might cut you as you rifle around.